Between Markov and restriction. Two more monads on categories for relations

 \section{Conclusions and further works}

 The present work builds on the results presented in~\cite{cioffogadduccitrottataxonomy}, where it was proposed a taxonomy for some variants of symmetric monoidal categories, such as Markov and restriction categories, which in recent years had been introduced with computational and graphical aims.
-The survey was further complemented by a series of results concerning the structures of Kleisli categories, putting some order also on those variants of (enriched) symmetric monoidal monads proposed in the literature.

-This paper strives for further extending the taxonomy, including the already known weakly Markov categories and the new domain and mass preserving categories, and establishing a connection with the corresponding monads and their Kleisli categories.
+The survey was further complemented by a series of results concerning the structures of Kleisli categories, putting some order also on those variants of (order-enriched) symmetric monoidal monads proposed in the literature.
+This paper extends the taxonomy, including the already known weakly Markov categories and the new domain and mass categories, and establishing a connection with the corresponding monads and their Kleisli categories.

-Domain and mass preserving categories are instances of gs-monoidal categories, hence part of the taxonomy, yet they are intermediate between Markov and restriction categories, making more precise the underlying algebraic structure in terms of special and Hopf monoid objects.
-Indeed, an outcome of such description is the characterisation of Markov categories via weakly Markov and unital domain preserving categories.
+Domain and mass categories are instances of gs-monoidal categories, hence part of the taxonomy, yet they are intermediate between Markov and restriction categories, making more precise the underlying algebraic structure in terms of special and Hopf monoid objects.
+Indeed, an outcome of such description is the characterisation of Markov categories via weakly Markov and mass categories.

-Our work thus partly fulfils one of the promises in~\cite{cioffogadduccitrottataxonomy}: to further investigate ``alternative notions of Markov categories~\cite{LavoreR23,FritzGPT23} and affine monads~\cite{Jacobs16,FritzGPT23}, aimed at distilling a categorical presentation of probability theory, see e.g.~\cite{Jacobs18}.''
-Besides the investigation into partial Markov categories~\cite{LavoreR23,abs-2502-03477}, future threads of research include the combinatorial presentation of free gs-monoidal categories in terms of classes of graphs, as shown for string diagrams and hyper-graphs in e.g.~\cite{fabio2022}.
-Another line of work concerns the extension of the taxonomy towards traced gs-monoidal categories~\cite{Joyal_tracedcategories,CorradiniGadducci99b}.
-And finally, the exploration of completeness theorems for functorial semantics, see e.g.~\cite{FritzGCT23}.
+Our work thus extends \cite{cioffogadduccitrottataxonomy}, investigating as promised there ``alternative notions of Markov categories~\cite{LavoreR23,FritzGPT23} and affine monads~\cite{Jacobs16,FritzGPT23}, aimed at distilling a categorical presentation of probability theory, see e.g.~\cite{Jacobs18}.''
+We foresee a few research threads we plan to explore.
+On the restriction categories side, the connections between the axiom (R.4) and positivity, whose relationship is hinted at in Proposition~\ref{positive as restriction}, and between our monads and the classifying monads of~\cite{Cockett03}.
+On the categorical probability side, we plan to investigate if partial Markov categories~\cite{LavoreR23,abs-2502-03477} fit into our taxonomy, as well as enlarging it towards traced gs-monoidal categories~\cite{Joyal_tracedcategories,CorradiniGadducci99b}, and to explore completeness theorems for functorial semantics, see~\cite{FritzGCT23}.